 There is a fortress just outside of town to visit and the Main Street is dotted with restaurants and shops.

-As main streets of this hill top town wind back and forth on each other so you feel like you’ve gone back in time and as you stroll, you’re rewarded with stunning glimpses over the surrounding countryside.
+As the little streets of this hill top town wind back and forth, you’ll be rewarded with stunning glimpses over the surrounding countryside.

 I enjoyed getting off the Main Street which was just a little too touristy for me (with shops featuring your usual soaps, linens and keychains) and exploring the smaller alleyways of Montalcino.